 Methodology

-To evaluate the competitive structure of the natural stone and ceramic tile industries, this study employs the renowned Porter's five forces framework, one of the most authoritative strategic tools in industrial analysis, introduced by Michael Porter in 1980 and still widely used for assessing market attractiveness and industry competitiveness worldwide 32.
-This framework evaluates five core forces (threat of new entrants, bargaining power of suppliers, bargaining power of buyers, threat of substitute products, intensity of intra-industry rivalry) that shape the competitive intensity of any industry.
-For each of these forces, the relative intensity was assessed for both industries on a standardized five-point scale (ranging from 1 = very low to 5 = very high).
-This assessment was informed by structural data from globally trusted sources such as Deloitte and the World Bank, and was further enriched by qualitative analysis of industry-specific factors, including technological complexity, entry barriers, cost structures, product variety, and value chain integration 14,33.
-Figure 1 presents a polar matrix visualization of this analysis, designed to offer a rapid, intuitive snapshot of the competitive forces affecting each industry.
-The radial distance from the center indicates the intensity of each force (1–5 scale), with green markers representing the natural stone industry, and blue markers indicating the ceramic tile industry.
+To assess the competitive dynamics of the natural stone and ceramic tile sectors, this study utilizes Porter’s Five Forces framework, a foundational model in strategic analysis developed by Michael Porter in 1980.
+Despite the passage of decades, this framework remains one of the most influential and widely applied tools for evaluating industry attractiveness and structural competitiveness across diverse global markets 32.
+The framework assesses five fundamental forces that define industry competitiveness: the threat of new entrants, the bargaining power of suppliers, the bargaining power of buyers, the threat posed by substitute products, and the intensity of rivalry among existing firms.
+For both the natural stone and ceramic tile industries, each force was rated on a standardized five-point scale, where 1 denotes very low intensity and 5 indicates very high intensity.
+These evaluations were grounded in structural data drawn from globally recognized sources such as Deloitte and the World Bank.
+Additionally, the analysis was supplemented by qualitative insights into sector-specific characteristics, including technological complexity, entry barriers, cost structures, product diversity, and the degree of value chain integration 14,33.
+Figure 1 illustrates the results of this analysis using a polar matrix visualization, offering an intuitive and immediate overview of the competitive dynamics within each industry.
+The radial distance from the center reflects the intensity level of each competitive force, measured on a scale from 1 (very low) to 5 (very high).
+In the diagram, green markers denote the natural stone industry, while blue markers represent the ceramic tile sector.

-As Shown in Table 2, the analysis reveals that the ceramic tile industry experiences a significantly higher level of competitive pressure, especially in the dimensions of new market entrants, buyer bargaining power, and internal rivalry.
-This is largely attributed to the globalized nature of the ceramic industry, easy access to production technologies, and the prevalence of aggressive price-based competition worldwide.
-In contrast, the natural stone industry is characterized by resource dependency, high entry barriers, and relatively stable market dynamics, leading to lower intensity in certain competitive forces.
-However, the threat of substitute materials, such as engineered stone and composite products, remains substantial across both sectors.
+As further detailed in Table 3, the ceramic tile industry exhibits notably higher levels of competitive intensity, particularly in areas such as the threat of new entrants, buyer bargaining power, and internal rivalry.
+These findings can be largely attributed to the sector’s high degree of globalization, the relative ease of accessing production technologies, and the widespread prevalence of aggressive price competition.
+By contrast, the natural stone industry is more resource-dependent, characterized by significant entry barriers and generally more stable competitive conditions.
+Nevertheless, both sectors face substantial pressure from substitute materials, including engineered stone and advanced composites.

+Table 3.
+Comparative assessment of the five competitive forces in the natural stone and ceramic tile industries.
+The ceramic tile sector demonstrates stronger market rivalry, a heightened threat of substitution, and greater supply chain flexibility.
+In contrast, the natural stone industry remains more reliant on location-bound extraction processes and contends with higher supplier power

-Table 2.
+Table 3.
 Structured comparison of the five competitive forces in the natural stone and ceramic tile industries